 Professor Kerry Robinson from the School of Social Sciences and Psychology and Associate Professor Susanne Gannon from the School of Education were the keynote speakers of 2019.
 Professor Robinson and Associate Professor Gannon were the recipients of a 2019 ARC grant for their research project Gender Matters: Changing gender equity policies and practices, and both have a diverse research history, including a focus on gender equity.

 Early/Mid-Career Academic Showcase

-Western's early/mid-career Academic Advisory Groups, with the support of the Deputy Vice Chancellor, Research and Innovation and Talent and Leadership Development, hosted a series of events showcasing early and mid-career female academics on their campus, with an opportunity for sharing ideas and networking across disciplines.
+Western's early/mid-career Academic Advisory Groups, with the support of the Deputy Vice Chancellor, Research and Innovation and Organisational Development, hosted a series of events showcasing early and mid-career female academics on their campus, with an opportunity for sharing ideas and networking across disciplines.
 These events served to provide a platform for developing researchers, and facilitate increased awareness of research initiatives currently underway across the University.